 Novel Psychoactive Substances

-The Legislative Analysis and Public Policy Association (LAPPA) continues to monitor the emergence of novel psychoactive substances (NPS) appearing on the illicit drug market in the United States.
-The term “novel” does not denote a brand new, never-before-seen substance but rather a substance that is newly available in the drug market.
-This fact sheet, the sixth in a series highlighting these dangerous drugs, is an examination of bromazolam....
+The Legislative Analysis and Public Policy Association is monitoring the emergence of novel psychoactive substances appearing on the illicit drug market in the United States.
+The term “novel” does not denote a new, never-before-seen substance but rather a substance that is newly available in the drug market.
+This fact sheet, an UPDATE in a series highlighting these dangerous drugs, examines tianeptine, an unapproved drug commonly sold in gas stations and on the internet as a dietary supplement and causes opioid-like withdrawals....

 The Legislative Analysis and Public Policy Association (LAPPA) continues to monitor the emergence of novel psychoactive substances (NPS) appearing on the illicit drug market in the United States.
 The term “novel” does not denote a brand new, never-before-seen substance but rather a substance that is newly available in the drug market.
 This fact sheet, the fifth in a series highlighting these dangerous drugs, is an examination of nitazenes....